juliandeanmoran/SGC_exampleWorkflow/README.md

 - My goal is to find time windows in which "neuronal assemblies" manifest
 	+ that is to say, I am looking for instances when multiple neurons seem closely coordinated in their activity

-- Spectral graph clustering (SGC) is an adjacency-matrix technique that leverages the graph laplacian
+- Spectral graph clustering (SGC) is an adjacency-matrix technique that leverages the graph Laplacian

 - "Time nodal" graph clustering uses time-points as the nodes in the adjacency matrix
 	+ each node is a time point, for example t=135 during the calcium imaging video